Skip to content

 Each dataset contains messages with the following structure:

-• Output: The expected AI response (required)
+• Output (output.content): The expected AI response (required)

 Managing Datasets